 The Foundation has also sponsored Rotary Sweat Equity teams going to Cambodia to help build schools like the Bakong Technical College in Siem Reap.
 Many students come from landmine survivor families.

 The Foundation’s current project is in support of Cambodian Self Help Demining.

 People who find these explosives need to know how to respond.
 They also need the devices removed quickly and safely so they can get on with their lives.
-Cambodian Self Help Demining (CSHD) operates demining and explosive ordnance disposal teams in rural Cambodia.
-When villagers find mines and other explosive remnants of war, one of five Explosive Ordnance Disposal (EOD) teams are dispatched to neutralize the explosives.
+Cambodian Self Help Demining (CSHD) operates explosive ordnance risk education (EORE) and explosive ordnance disposal (EOD) teams in rural Cambodia.
+When villagers find mines and other explosive remnants of war, an EOD team is dispatched to neutralize the explosives.
 Another team is dedicated to educating people where to exercise caution, how to recognize explosive devices, and what to do if they find one.
-The Canadian Landmine Foundation is proud to sponsor one of those EOD Teams.
+The Canadian Landmine Foundation is proud to sponsor Explosive Ordnance Risk Education Team 6.

 CSHD was founded in 2008 by an ex-child soldier named Aki Ra – who has personally cleared more than 50,000 landmines – with support from former Rotarian Bill Morse (Palm Springs).
 To date, CSHD teams have cleared 3 million square metres of land.
 Education efforts have saved countless lives.

 With your help Rotary can continue to play a major role by donating money from your International Service Committee budget or Sponsoring a Night of 1000 Dinners event.